Comedy Central: 2000–2011

 On April 5, 2006, in a controversial two-part episode arc titled "Cartoon Wars Part I" and "Cartoon Wars Part II", South Park touched the issue of the recent protest over the Danish cartoon drawings depicting the Muslim prophet Muhammad.
 The image of Muhammad did not appear in the episode.
 The episode also mocked fellow cartoon Family Guy.
 On April 13, 2006, Comedy Central issued a statement which appears to confirm that the network prohibited the show's creators from airing an image of Muhammad.
 The statement reads, "In light of recent world events, we feel we made the right decision."
 An anonymous source close to the show indicated that South Park creators Trey Parker and Matt Stone were informed of the policy several weeks earlier and wrote this story arc in protest.
 This was a change of policy for Comedy Central, having allowed South Park to portray an image of Muhammad in an earlier episode, "Super Best Friends".
 Oddly enough, an image of Muhammad was still briefly visible in the opening credits of the "Cartoon Wars" episodes (the image had been there as a call-back to "Super Best Friends").

 On January 15, 2007, MTV Networks International launched Comedy Central in Germany which is available for free throughout Europe.
 The channel airs 33 shows either dubbed in German or subtitled while also airing locally produced shows.
 On April 30, Dutch channel The Box was relaunched as the Dutch version of Comedy Central during the primetime and overnight hours timesharing with Nickelodeon.
 On May 1, 2007, Comedy Central expanded to Italy, replacing Paramount Comedy.

 On June 27, 2007, CTVglobemedia-owned networks CTV and The Comedy Network obtained the exclusive Canadian rights to the entire Comedy Central library of past and current programs on all electronic platforms, under a multi-year agreement with Viacom, expanding on past programming agreements between the two channels.
 Canadian users attempting to visit Comedy Central websites were redirected to The Comedy Network's website.
 The Canadian channel retains its brand name, but the agreement is otherwise very similar to the earlier CTV–Viacom deal for MTV in Canada.
 As of 2011, this geocaching no longer applies and both the Comedy Central and The Comedy Network websites can be accessed worldwide, except for videos which remain only accessible within each respective country.

 In December 2007, Comedy Central picked up a show hosted by Lewis Black called Lewis Black's Root of All Evil, which debuted in March 2008.
-On January 9, 2008, it was announced the Comedy Central and MTV would allow the streaming its programs online for free starting in February that year.
+On January 9, 2008, it was announced that Comedy Central and MTV would allow the streaming its programs online for free starting in February that year.
 On January 24, Scott Landsman became the Vice President of Original Programming and Development at the network.